Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Cancers:

-Breast cancer with prolonged treatment and exhaustion.
+Breast cancer with lengthy therapy and exhaustion.

 Lung cancer, often associated with severe shortness of breath.

-Bowel cancer significantly affecting digestion and energy.
+Bowel cancer with significant effects on digestion and energy.

 Prostate cancer with possible consequences such as incontinence.

-Other illnesses and accidents:
+Other diseases and accidents:

 Heart attack or stroke with lasting damage.

-Multiple sclerosis (MS) with progressive neurological deficits.
+Multiple sclerosis (MS) with progressive neurological impairments.

 Crohn's disease or ulcerative colitis (chronic inflammatory bowel diseases).